thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing-assessor.md

   <factual_accuracy>
     <factual_grounding>
       <![CDATA[
-        {Are all facts accurate to paper with correct technical term usage?
+        {Are all facts accurate according to the paper with correct technical term usage?
 Answer Yes or No}
       ]]>
       <explanation>
       <![CDATA[